 CBD comes from the hemp and cannabis plant.
 Hemp and cannabis are the same species of plant, but hemp has virtually no THC (tetrahydrocannabinol) content.
 This means there is no psychoactive effect in humans, in simple terms, CBD doesn’t get you high.

 Hemp has been grown for industrial and medical purposes for thousands of years.
 CBD is also found in cannabis strains that have the psychoactive compound THC, and it is at the forefront of treating medical conditions and symptoms naturally.
 Compounds that make up the plant structure of cannabis are called phytocannabinoids.

 Cannabidiol is only a single cannabinoid out of hundreds that have been found in cannabis.
 The study of CBD took the backseat to THC for quite some time, but times are changing at a rapid pace.

 Cannabinoids are proving to be medically beneficial in regards to the treatment of many diseases, conditions, and symptoms.
 CBD is taking the spotlight because of its anti-seizure properties, but it is the massive amount of success stories from patients that make CBD the main act.

 Dr. Mechoulam also discovered animals and humans produce our own endocannabinoids naturally within our body.
-Our endocannabinoids that our body creates are the same as the phytocannabinoids that makeup hemp and cannabis- that makeup CBD.
+Our endocannabinoids that our body creates are the same as the phytocannabinoids that are found in CBD.

 Our brain and body communicate through neurotransmitters.
 They send messages throughout our entire nervous system, body, and mind.
 Our body has two main receptors that respond to cannabidiol: CB1 and CB2.